At least two killed in skirmish at Chad opposition candidate's house

 Chad is a key ally of Western nations in the fight against Islamist militants in West and Central Africa.

-Reporting by Madjiasra Nako; Writing by Nellie Peyton; Editing by Philippa Fletcher and Raissa Kasolowsky
+Reporting by Madjiasra Nako; Writing by Nellie Peyton and Bate Felix; Editing by Philippa Fletcher, Raissa Kasolowsky and Jane Merriman

 Our Standards: The Thomson Reuters Trust Principles.